Allen-Tildesley/examples/GUIDE.md

 the contributions of r-space and k-space terms will change, but their sum should remain approximately constant.

+There is also a comparison with a simplified particle-mesh Ewald method.
+As discussed in the text, the charge distribution is assigned to a cubic mesh, Fourier transformed by FFT, and used to calculate the total potential energy, using the solution of Poisson's equation in Fourier space.
+In doing so, accuracy is improved by optimizing the so-called influence function G.
+In this example, we use a simple sharpening function discussed by

+* V Ballenegger, JJ Cerda, C Holm, _J Chem Theo Comp,_ __8,__ 936 (2012)

+but more sophisticated optimized functions are possible.
+It is easy to comment out this sharpening function, to see the extent of the correction; it is reasonably significant for the default parameter values.

+See below for more discussion of the mesh function, provided in `mesh_module`, and of the FFT routine which is illustrated in `fft3dwrap`.

 ## Mesh program
 The program `mesh` generates a random configuration of a small number of charges and illustrates the way this may be assigned to a regular cubic mesh using the